 4. Once the person is away from the source of electricity, check the person's airway, breathing, and pulse.
 If either has stopped or seems dangerously slow or shallow, start first aid.

 5. CPR should be started if the person is unconscious and you can't feel a pulse.
-Perform rescue breathing on a person who is unconscious and not breathing or is breathing ineffectually.
+Perform rescue breathing on a person who is unconscious and not breathing or is breathing ineffectively.

 6. If the person has a burn, remove any clothing that comes off easily and rinse the burned area in cool, running water until the pain subsides.
 Give first aid for burns.

-7. If the person is faint, pale, or shows other signs of shock, lay him or her down, with the head slightly lower than the trunk of the body and the legs elevated, and cover him or her with a warm blanket or a coat.
+7. If the person is faint, pale, or shows other signs of shock, lay them down, with the head slightly lower than the trunk of the body and the legs elevated, and cover him or her with a warm blanket or a coat.

 8. Stay with the person until medical help arrives.

 9. Electrical injury is frequently associated with explosions or falls that can cause additional severe injuries.
 You may not be able to notice all of them.
 Do not move the person's head or neck if the spine may be injured.